 The Bucket Brigade and our partners are working to improve community safety with neighborhood-led trail-building partnerships.
-With the help of The Montecito Trails Foundation, Montecito Community Foundation and many others, we are training volunteers and volunteer leaders through hands-on community cooperation.
-The Montecito Walking Trail Network is an example of learning and training through doing good works.
-This is a core tenet of the Bucket Brigade System: train volunteers through community uplift projects to prepare systems and leaders for deployment during a crisis or disaster.
+With the help of the Montecito Trails Foundation, Montecito Community Foundation, Santa Barbara County, and many others, we are training volunteers and volunteer leaders through hands-on community cooperation.
+This is a core tenet of the Bucket Brigade system: train volunteers through community uplift projects to prepare systems and leaders for deployment during a crisis or disaster.

-The Bucket Brigade, Montecito Trails and SB County Public Works are building a new trail from Vons to Middle Road.
+The Bucket Brigade, Montecito Trails Foundation, and SB County Public Works are building a new trail from Vons to Middle Road.
 We need your help to do it!
 Please support our work with a donation to improve pedestrian safety in your neighborhood.
 You can also sign up to volunteer.

 North Jameson Walking Trail

 This safe-route-to-school partnership was formed after the debris flow of 2018 to restore safe pedestrian access to local schools and stores.

 By working together and by partnering with Santa Barbara County Public Works through a Road Enhancement Partnership Permit (REPP), we were able to build this 1/2-mile trail in just 6 weeks.

 This partnership built on the success of our NJWT project and team.
 The bar was raised on this project – it was constructed during COVID-19 with the expert help of Steve Hanson Landscaping.